Least trimmed squares regression with missing values and cellwise outliers: Simulation study

 where we choose $R^2 = 0.9$ by default.
 Then we generate $y_i = \bx_i^\top \bbeta + e_i$ where $e_i$ follows a Gaussian distribution with mean zero and variance $\sigma^2$.

 To generate cellwise outliers, we start by drawing a fraction $\eps = 20\%$ of cells at random in each column of the clean data matrix, including the response variable.
 Each contaminated cell is then put at a value $\gamma = 1,\ldots,10$\,.
-Results for $\eps = 10\%$ are shown in Section~\ref{supp:sim} of the Supplementary Material, as well as results for $d=10$.
+Results for $\eps = 10\%$ are shown in Section~\ref{supp:sim} of the Supplementary Material, as well as results for $\p=10$.
+They are all qualitatively similar.